 While changes in the ownership of the business are simpler and more tax efficient with an LLP, it may be possible to reduce the tax burden significantly through the use of Government-approved share schemes such as Enterprise Management Incentives.
 Furthermore, if the management team is expected to remain relatively fixed then the ability to change each person’s relative share is of less importance.

 The conversion process is fairly straightforward but there are a number of practical points to consider.
 Care also needs to be taken, particularly in the fund management space, that the conversion from an LLP to a Limited structure doesn’t trigger any tax issues under the Disguised Investment Management Fee legislation.

 We’ve helped numerous clients to assess whether an LLP or Limited Company structure is right for them.
 We have also advised on a number of conversions, both from LLP to Limited Company and Limited Company to LLP.

-If you are looking to set up a new fund management business or need help in deciding whether your current structure is right for you both now and in the future please get in touch with your usual Blick Rothenberg contact or one of the partners to the right.
+If you are looking to set up a new fund management business or need help in deciding whether your current structure is right for you both now and in the future please get in touch with your usual Blick Rothenberg contact or with Stephen Kenny.